Shaping lives through career discovery

 Peter Cayless, CEO & Founder of Working Eye, explains how Working Eye turns traditional and directive careers advice into a multi-media career discovery experience, using AI through IBM’s watsonx.

-In career discovery, only Working Eye has the immense power of IBM Watson.
+In careers education, only Working Eye has the immense power of watsonx.

-Our expertly crafted 3 to 4 minute films will engage and stimulate young people in a way never before conceived, all delivered on the devices they love.
+Our expertly crafted 3 to 4 minute films showing real people doing real jobs will engage and stimulate young people in a way never before conceived, all delivered on the smartphones and tablets they love.

 With up-to-the minute films, dynamic infographics and constantly evolving information, all managed through interaction with a friendly chatbot, young people will stay ahead of the game and feel empowered like never before.